yesgee/socialights/project-plan.md

 ## System overview

-> This chapter is a high level description of the intended solution (= the system).
-It typically includes
+The system consists of 3 major components:

-> * a graph (for example a use case diagram) that defines user groups and the main functions of the system
+* Hue lights & Hue Cloud

-**System description: **
+* SociaLights Server (Cloud-based)

-The system consists of 3 major components namely, the Android client, the Hue lights & Cloud and the Server.
+* SociaLights Android application

-When a user enters a coffee room enabled with SociaLights, he can either
+When a user enters a coffee room enabled with SociaLights, he can choose to:

- - Start a new game and wait for a competing team member or
+* Start a new game and wait for a competing team member
- - Join an existing team.
+* Join an existing team

-It is necessary to have at least two people in the coffee room to start a game.
-A set of quiz questions are fetched from the server and each team gets points based on the number of questions answered in a certain amount of time.
-Each of the two teams in the room is represented by a color with the hue lights, while the third light is used as a countdown timer for each question.
+It is necessary to have at least two people in the game before it can start.
+A set of quiz questions is then fetched from the server and each team gets points based on the number of questions answered in a certain amount of time.
+Each of the two teams is represented by a color with the Hue lights, while the third light is used as a countdown timer for each question.

 ## Requirements